Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 Using RADIUS for Managing Access to the Arista Analytics Node

-Note: RADIUS does not separate authentication and authorization, so be careful when authorizing a user account with a remote RADIUS server to use the password that is configured for the user on the remote server.
+Note: RADIUS does not separate authentication and authorization, so be careful when authorizing a user account with a remote RADIUS server to use the password configured for the user on the remote server.

 By default, authentication and authorization functions are set to local while the accounting function is disabled.
 The only supported privilege levels are as follows: